 In 2006 I began a master's program at the University of Arizona with one goal in mind: To teach kids science outside.
 My program was called Teaching and Teacher Education, with an emphasis in Environmental Learning.
 That study brought one key idea into focus for me: Young people need exposure to science and the environment early and often in order to become the good environmental decision makers that the future of our planet requires.
-My work with Arizona Project WET gives me the opportunity to teach adults (classroom teachers and hundreds of wonderful, enthusiastic volunteers) how to better engage students in science and help them feel a connection to the natural world.
+My work with Arizona Project WET gives me the opportunity to teach adults (classroom teachers, University of Arizona students who work with us as Water Educators and hundreds of wonderful, enthusiastic volunteers) how to better engage students in science and help them feel a connection to the natural world.

 Since I began with APW in 2008, I've filled a number of roles from Water Festival Coordinator to curriculum writer to evaluator, and what I've seen in every role is that Arizonans care deeply about protecting our state's water resources for the future.
 We've even changed our lessons to reflect the fact that students today know much more about water conservation than they did a decade ago!
 I look forward to seeing what the next decade will bring.